 Sciatica: When a slipped disc presses on the sciatic nerve, the pain can spread down the entire length of the leg, referred to as sciatica.

-Causes of middle or thoracic back pain
+What are the causes of middle or thoracic back pain?

 Middle back pain can have various causes.
 Most of the time, it results from a fall, sudden movements, or from staying in the same position for too long.
 Middle back pain usually sets in gradually.
 The causes can be classified as follows: